nikldev0/plantcode/content/frontend/mastering-the-typescript-compiler/index.md

 ## Get good at the tsc CLI 😎

-First initialise a new NPM project (follow the prompts)
+First initialise a new npm project (follow the prompts)

 `npm init`